tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 Designing The API
 -----------------

-So, I've been tasked with creating this JSON to XML converter thing.
 After gathering the requirements, the next step is to ask: how much of this can be implemented with pure functions?

 As it turns out, pretty much the entire thing could be a pure function.